juvenstu/real-estate-marketplace/README.md

 ## Overview

 Welcome to MERN Estate, an immersive and intuitive real estate marketplace web application meticulously crafted by Juvens Tuyizere, a full-stack developer renowned for creating technically sound and visually captivating web applications using cutting-edge technologies in a scalable manner.
-This project serves a dual purpose portfolio building.
+This project was created for portfolio building.

 ## Features